 Land between East Street, South Street and Dogflud Way has had planning permission for some time for a major mixed-use redevelopment including new shops, restaurants and cafes, a cinema and new housing.
-This scheme has the potential to deliver 9,814 sqm of retail floorspace and potentially satisfy Farnham's needs for not only the short term but the majority of the Plan period.
+This scheme has the potential to deliver 9,814 sgm of retail floorspace and potentially satisfy Farnham's needs for not only the short term but the majority of the Plan period.
+The Neighbourhood Plan wishes to support the redevelopment of this site. though if a revised proposal were to come forward during the Plan period, the Neighbourhood Plan would seek to enhance the currently approved scheme.